soransh-singh/bobCSS/readme.md

 # BobCSS

-A small CSS Library like bootstrap and tailwind to practice sass.
+A small CSS Library like bootstrap/tailwind.

 ## resource